How to Get Full Custody as Father? The Answer May Surprise You

-How to get custody as a father when faced with the alienating or uncooperative mother?
+How to get full custody as a father when faced with the alienating or uncooperative mother?

-This is the hardest thing a father who wants to get custody can go through.
+This is the hardest thing a father who wants to get full custody can go through.
 Unfortunately, although it is not necessarily gender specific, certain parents refuse to reasonably communicate, co-parent and even go as far as alienating the children from the other parent.

 In such situations, your strategy may have to change if you intend to act with your children's best interests in mind.
 Any parent, including a mother, who refuses to co-parent and alienates the children (which can come in many forms including false allegations of abuse as well as psychological abuse), should not have joint custody of the children.

 We believe parents who engage in such conduct are a danger to the children and, if the conduct does not stop, it may escalate as a child gets older, thereby causing a greater division between the non-alienating parent and child relationship.